Caecilians: Profile and Information

 Reproduction

-As amphibians, some species of caecilians are known to lay their eggs in moist soil or water, similar to salamander and frog reproduction.
+As amphibians, some caecilians are known to lay their eggs in moist soil or water, similar to salamander and frog reproduction.

 Interestingly, some caecilians have evolved a unique way of caring for the younger caecilians that they hatch.

-Rather than feeding their children with milk like mammals do, or catching prey and taking it back to their abode, as birds do, female caecilians of the Boulengerula taitana species of Kenya allow their babies to scrape off and eat a tiny layer of their skin.
+Rather than feeding their children with milk like mammals do or catching prey and taking it back to their abode, as birds do, female caecilians of the Boulengerula Tatiana species of Kenya allow their babies to scrape off and eat a tiny layer of their skin.

-A study that was published in Nature in 2006 reported that brooding females in this Kenyan species have thick skin that is about twice as thick as the females without young and that their skin cells may change in quality themselves to offer the young ones more fat and protein.
+A study published in Nature in 2006 reported that brooding females in this Kenyan species have thick skin that is about twice as thick as the skin of females without young and that their skin cells may change in quality themselves to offer the young ones more fat and protein.

 There are also a few species that give birth to their young lives.
-And in some of these species of caecilians, scientists have discovered that the young will start to feed on their mother before they are born by chewing away at the swollen lining of the mother’s oviduct.
+In some of these species of caecilians, scientists have discovered that the young will start to feed on their mother before they are born by chewing away at the swollen lining of the mother’s oviduct.

 This is called matriphagy by scientists.